International Myeloma Foundation

 The International Myeloma Foundation (IMF) is an American non-profit organization serving patients with myeloma, a cancer of plasma cells in the bone marrow.
-The IMF also provides support and information for family members, caregivers of myeloma patients, physicians and nurses.
 The organization is dedicated to improving the quality of life for all myeloma patients by focusing on four key areas: research, education, support, and advocacy.

 Founded in 1990 by Brian Novis, Susie Novis, and Brian G.M.
-Durie, IMF is a 501(c)(3) resource for both patients and caregivers, offering programs that include educational seminars, a patient hotline, multilingual publications, government advocacy, and a web-based Personal Information Management system for recording care and treatment.

-The IMF is based in North Hollywood, California, and, according to its 2018 annual report, has a membership of 525,000 people in 140 countries.
+Durie, the IMF operates through four founding principles: research, education, support, and advocacy.
+The organization is a 501(c)(3) based in Studio City, California, and, according to its 2018 annual report, has a membership of 525,000 people in 140 countries.
 Its motto is "Improving lives — Finding the cure".